 Most “strays” belong to someone, somewhere.
 According to the ASPCA, “many strays are lost pets who were not kept properly indoors or provided with identification.”

 We hope it never happens to you, but every year, many dogs get away from even the most attentive and loving owners.
 Prevention is key to avoiding this heartbreaking scenario.
 Read on to learn the most common reasons dogs run away, and how to keep your own beloved pet safe.

 Not every dog is a runner, but genetically, our four-legged friends are built to roam.
-According to veterinarian Sharon Crowell-Davis of the College of Veterinary Medicine at the University of Georgia, “As a species, the majority of dogs are curious and want to be active and explore and discover” (source).
-And a too-low fence, broken gate, or open window makes it especially easy for a curious dog to set off exploring.
+According to vet Sharon Crowell-Davis of the College of Veterinary Medicine at the University of Georgia, “As a species, the majority of dogs are curious and want to be active and explore and discover” (source).
+And a fence that’s too low, broken gate, or open window makes it especially easy for a curious dog to set off exploring.

 “As a species, the majority of dogs are curious and want to be active and explore and discover.”

 Of course, on a lovely spring day, it’s nice to fling open the windows and doors and let in the cross-breeze.
 Just make sure those windows have secure screens or security bars and put up a baby gate or door barrier to keep your dog from springing out the open door.

-It’s also a good idea to supervise your dog in the yard, and periodically check the fence for holes or weak spots.
+It’s also a good idea to supervise your dog in the garden, and periodically check the fence for holes or weak spots.

 Some dogs have an incredible prey drive and some couldn’t care less about running after potential prey, but if your dog likes to chase, it’s important to take extra precautions to keep him safe.
-No matter how diligent we are as owners, a prey drive is hardwired, so prevention and appropriate tools can go a long way to keeping your dog by your side (and keeping smaller neighbourhood mammals safe).
+No matter how diligent we are as owners, a prey drive is hardwired, so prevention and appropriate tools can go a long way to keeping your dog by your side (and keeping smaller mammals safe).

-Check out our guide to walking for helpful tools for leash control, and don’t forget to practice that recall command!
+Check out our guide to walking for helpful tools for lead control, and don’t forget to practice that recall command!